Terms of Service

 Workshops and training to enhance autism and ADHD awareness and skills for parents, carers, educators, and employers.

-Services delivered in accordance with AHPRA, APS, and NDIS Practice Standards, including the NDIS Code of Conduct.
+Services delivered in accordance with AHPRA, APS, and NDIS Practice Standards, code of conduct and ethics.

 Confidentiality maintained as per Australian privacy laws and legal requirements.